viplazylmht/viplazylmht/README.md

 - **Data Lakehouse**
  Collaborate with the team to build a lakehouse solution to reduce the cost of all workloads at Momo.
 Trino/Spark run on GKE as a query engine to process large batch data stored in GCS.
 Reduce up to 70% cost per workload thanks to Spot instance without any data SLA.
  Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow, Apache Ranger, Delta Lake, Apache Iceberg

+- **Data Pipeline Migration**
+ Build a transpiling tool based on top of open-source projects to help end-to-end migrate SQL from current production environment to the Lakehouse, reduce up to 90% human cost of the migration phase at Momo.
+ Fluent in: SQLGlot, Trino/Presto, Bigquery, Airflow

 ### University projects